lzap/designs/kojid-installation.md

 ===================================

 I am using Amazon EC2 instance (large).
-Create new instance in the same datacenter as Koji Hub with all ports opened.
+Create new instance in the same datacenter as Koji Hub in the same security group (or with access to the hub I mean).
 I used RHEL 6.4 64bit system and attached one ephemeral volume (it must be manually mounted - as /mnt/tmp).

     echo -e "p\nn\np\n1\n\n\np\nw\n" | fdisk /dev/xvdf
     mkfs.ext4 /dev/xvdf1
     mkdir /mnt/tmp
+    echo "/dev/xvdf1 /mnt/tmp ext4 defaults 0 0" >> /etc/fstab
-    mount /dev/xvdf1 /mnt/tmp
+    mount -a

-Since the storage is ephemeral, we don't need to deal with fstab.
+Note: The RHEL 6.4 AMI had an incorrect entry in /etc/fstab for some reason, delete it:

+    mount: special device /dev/xvdb does not exist

 Copy our public ssh keys into /root/.ssh/authorizued_keys deleting the entry there which disables root account.